India Gate Restaurant Subang Jaya

 One of the food genres that I missed so much and craved for was Indian cuisine.
-Since the lift of the lockdown, I have gone to a few Indian restaurants and indulged myself in some of the most delicious spice and herb infused foods that my taste buds have been calling out for.
-One of these places is India Gate at AEON Big Subang Jaya, Selangor.
+Since the lift of the lockdown, I have gone to a few Indian restaurants and indulged myself in some of the most delicious, spice and herb infused foods that my taste buds have been calling out for.
+One of these places is India Gate, a restaurant that opened its doors not long ago at AEON Big Subang Jaya, Selangor.

 [ Warm water opens up the taste receptors while cold water numbs them a bit.
 Water itself just cleans the palate; foreplay before indulging in the dishes to come… ]

-India Gate serves delicious South and North Indian cuisines with roots dating back to Medieval India, during the Mughal Empire.
-It seems that the kings and royalty of the Mughal Empire, and us have got one thing in common when it comes to food.
+India Gate serves delicious South and North Indian cuisines with roots dating back to Medieval India; the Mughal Empire to be exact.
+It seems that the kings and royalties of the Mughal Empire, and us have got one thing in common when it comes to food.
 They were foodies too.
 That explains why many delicious dishes come from these places.

 Okay, kings, royalties, and stories from the wall of the restaurant aside; let’s get down to the more important business of this article, the food.
 After all, it is the food that tantalizes the taste buds, caresses the taste receptor cells, and inevitably cause an orgasm in the mouth of foodies, if they meet the expectations of the one eating.

 Where should I start?
 Let me start with what arrived on our table first, the glass of warm water.
 Why is this glass of water important?
-Well, it cleans the palate allowing diners to get a better taste of the dishes that comes after.
+Well, it cleanses the palate allowing diners to get a better taste of the dishes that are come.
 Warm water opens up the taste receptors while cold water numbs them a bit.
-Water itself just cleans the palate; foreplay before indulging in the dishes to come.
+Water itself just cleanses the palate; foreplay before indulging in the dishes to come.